Fluting (geology)

 In the earth sciences, the terms fluting and flute have very different meanings in its subdisciplines of geomorphology, glaciology, sedimentology, and speleology.

 Geomorphology

 In geomorphology, a flute is a narrow, shallow channel that runs nearly vertically down the face of a rock surface.
 It is formed by the weathering and erosion of the rock surface.
-Correspondingly, fluting is the erosional process by which a well-jointed coarse-grained rock, such as granite or gneiss, surface develops a set of flutes.
+Correspondingly, fluting is the erosional process by which flutes develop on the surface of well-jointed coarse-grained rock, such as granite or gneiss.
 The includes the formation of small-scale ridges and depressions by wave action.

 Glaciology

 For the main article about glacial flutes, please see Flute (glacial).

 In glaciology, flutes are narrow, elongated, straight, parallel ridges generally consisting of till, but sometimes composed of sand or silt/clay.
 Flutes typically reach a height of only a few meters or less, but some may reach heights of 10 m, and up to 100 m in length.
 Flutes are oriented parallel to the direction of ice movement.
 They are formed when boulders become lodged on the glacial till floor by basal melting and can no longer be moved by the passing glacial ice and the resulting deformation of the till bed.

 A fluted moraine, also called a fluted moraine surface, is a glacial moraine whose surface exhibits parallel ridges, glacial flutes.
 They are typically tens of centimeters to a few meters in width and height, and tens of meters in length.
 The long axes of the flutes are parallel to the flow direction of the glacier.
 Fluted moraines mainly developed in till surfaces on land, but some have been found in shallow glacimarine settings.

 Finally, in glaciology, fluting is used in older publications for smooth, deep, gutterlike channels or furrows cut by glaciers into the stoss side of a rocky hill obstructing its advance.
 Fluting is larger than glacial grooves and do not extend around the hill to its lee side.